nighthawkcoders/nighthawk_csp/_posts/2022-04-24-Proctored-MCQ2.md

 ###  Study Week 3 Schedule look ahead
 Class will mostly be a study hall.
 As an exception, other classroom study will be acceptable.
-* M May 2 - AP Create Task Due / Crossover Grading 20 minutes
+* M May 2 - Crossover Grading 20 minutes
 * Tu May 3 -  MCQ testing(AP Test takers)/PBL(others)
 * W May 4 - Study or PBL
 * Th May 5 - Study Hall